NSS-Day-Cohort-64/rare-django-client-kelsey-s-debugging-divas/README.md

 ## Application Overview
    Our app aims to empower authors by providing them with a comprehensive platform to create, edit, and manage their posts effectively.
-With features like post creation, editing, categorization, analytics, and collaboration, authors can streamline their writing process and enhance their overall productivity.
+With features like post creation, editing, categorization, and deleting authors can easily share their work with other authors around the world.